 Tony’s is decorated for the holidays during the day, but you’ll find some additional table runners and decorations on each of the tables for the Party.

 At a minimum, Tony’s Town Square Restaurant is air-conditioned or heated, depending on the weather, which makes it a nice respite from the people and outdoors.
-The RealFeel on our particular night was as high as 93 degrees and as the Parade stepped off in Frontierland on its way to Main Street, the humidity was 93%.
-It was nice to have such a large, comfortable space to fall back on throughout the evening.
-You’re free to come and go as often as you like during the event, which runs from 9:30pm through 12:30am with Holiday Wishes at 10pm and the Parade stepping off at 11pm.
+It’s nice to have a large, comfortable space to fall back on throughout the evening.
+You’re free to come and go as often as you like during the event, which runs from 9:30pm through 12:30am with the Christmas Fireworks Show at 10pm and the Parade stepping off at 11pm.
 Mickey’s Very Merry Christmas Party officially ends at 12am, so the Party runs an extra half hour.
 People arrived a little past 12:30am and while the bar closed at that time, the food was still out and available to guests and nobody was rushed out.

 Yes, Tony’s Most Merriest Town Square Party is the first of its kind in that regular Magic Kingdom guests can imbibe as much as they like for the full 3-hour duration of the event.